 In addition to federal loan forgiveness programs, certain individual states have teacher cancellation benefits to help educators pay off student loan debt.
 Programs vary from state to state.
 Here are two available state-based programs:

 Illinois Teachers Loan Repayment Program

 The Illinois Teachers Loan Repayment Program allows for teachers working in the state to receive up to $5,000 if they already received funds through the federal loan forgiveness program but still have a balance remaining on their loans.
 Teachers have to fulfill their five-year teaching obligation in an Illinois elementary or secondary school designated as a low-income school.

 Tennessee Math & Science Teacher Loan Forgiveness Program

-If you’re a teacher teaching at a Tennessee public school and are pursuing an advanced degree in math or science, or a certification to teach a math or a science, you could be eligible for loan forgiveness through the Tennessee Math & Science Teacher Loan Forgiveness Program.
+If you’re a teacher at a Tennessee public school and are pursuing a graduate degree in math or science or a certification to teach math or science, you could be eligible for loan forgiveness through the Tennessee Math & Science Teacher Loan Forgiveness Program.

 My family’s experience with loan forgiveness for teachers

-We tried pursuing the maximum forgiveness of $17,500, but she didn’t qualify because she wasn’t in a teaching role that lined up with her Master’s degree.
+We tried pursuing the maximum forgiveness of $17,500, but she didn’t qualify because she wasn’t in a teaching role that lined up with her master’s degree.
 She did, however, qualify for $5,000 loan forgiveness through the program and was approved for forgiveness earlier this year.
 She’s now free of student loan debt.